 Preventing homelessness, incarceration and relapse is as important as responding to it.
 BRC's case management programs focus on that.
 BRC's Home-Based Case Management programs offer one-to-one service coordination to seriously and persistently mentally-ill individuals, and other adults whose living situations may be unstable, and for whom service participation has proved challenging.

-BRC's newest program is the Assessment Center for homeless men.
+BRC's Assessment Center for homeless men.
 Located in a newly renovated loft-style building at the corner of Clay and McGuinness in Greenpoint Brooklyn, and funded by a contract with NYC DHS, this 200 bed dormitory style residence will serve homeless men new to the shelter system.
 BRC will evaluate each individual and link them to the housing and services that best meets their needs.
 In addition, as a result of our continued dialogue with DHS and community leaders, BRC will dedicate one dorm (20 beds) to street homeless men of the Greenpoint community, an unprecedented commitment by the shelter system to provide a community-based strategy to respond to a significant local need.